War of Saint Sabas: Skirmishing in the 1260s

 During the continuous skirmishing of the 1260s, both sides employed Muslim soldiers, mostly Turcopoles, against their Christian foes.
-In 1266, the Genoese had made an alliance with Baibars, who was to outfit some troops for an expedition against Acre, but the Genoese' promised fleet never got underway.
+In 1266, the Genoese had made an alliance with the Mamluk sultan Baibars, who was to outfit some troops for an expedition against Acre, but the Genoese' promised fleet never got underway.
 On 16 August 1267, Genoa managed to capture the Tower of Flies and blockade the harbour of Acre for twelve days before being evicted by a Venetian flotilla.
 The ongoing warfare between Genoa and Venice had a major negative impact on the Kingdom's ability to withstand external threats to its existence.
 Save for the religious buildings, most of the fortified and defended edifices in Acre had been destroyed at one point or other (and Acre looked as if it had been ravaged by a Muslim army).
 According to the Rothelin continuation of William of Tyre's History, 20,000 men in total had lost their lives, a frightful number considering the Crusader states were chronically short on soldiery.

 The War of Saint Sabas was settled in 1270 with the Peace of Cremona, ending the hostilities between the Venetians and the Genoese.
-In 1288, Genoa finally received their quarter in Acre back.
+It was not until 1288 the Genoese regained their quarter in Acre.